Raleigh Collaborative Divorce Lawyers

 Frequently Asked Questions

-How are Collaborative Divorces Different from Mediated Divorces?
+How Are Collaborative Divorces Different from Mediated Divorces?

 Collaborated and mediated divorces overlap to some extent.
-While collaborative divorces and mediated divorces both involve a cooperative approach, the nature of the meetings differs, however.
+While collaborative and mediated divorces involve a cooperative approach, the nature of the meetings differs.
 In a collaborative divorce, both parties and their attorneys attempt to sort things out.

 Mediated divorces primarily involve the presence of both parties and one mediator.
-Ideally, the result is an uncontested divorce in which the most, if not all, of the outstanding issues related to the marriage dissolution are resolved and merely need a judge’s signature to make it official.

-A mediator is a neutral third-party professional who attempts to come up with a good-faith compromise acceptable to both parties.
-During mediated divorces, it is still a good idea to have an attorney you can consult with during or outside of the negotiations.
-Though the process for a mediated and collaborative divorce differs to some degree, the goal of reaching an agreement amicably is similar.
+Ideally, the result is an uncontested divorce in which most, if not all, of the outstanding issues related to the marriage dissolution get resolved.
+In these cases, spouses only need a judge to make their agreement official.
+A mediator is a neutral third-party professional who attempts to devise a good-faith compromise acceptable to both parties.
+Having an attorney you can consult during or outside negotiations is still a good idea during mediated divorces.
+Though the process for a mediated and collaborative divorce differs somewhat, the goal of reaching an amicable agreement is similar.

 How Long Will My Divorce Take?

-What if My Partner and I Can’t Agree?
+What If My Partner and I Can’t Agree?

 - It is written